Children See Colour

 Rebbecca Hemmings

-Statements such as I don’t see colour, we’re all the same’ and questions like, Why do we need to talk about race?’ are very common.
-However, the problem with them is that they invalidate the experiences of racially marginalised people.
-As I often share in the antiracism training sessions, I do not wake up in the morning, look at my skin and think Oh yes I am still black’.
-I just think of myself as a person.
-However, when I leave my home, I am often reminded of my skin colour.
-This happens when I look for things like makeup for my complexion, or plasters which generally do not come in the colour of my skin, or I might experience being ‘othered’ when someone I meet treats me with suspicion or fears me for no apparent reason.
-It is the systematicity of such incidences that distinguish these as familiar forms of racial discrimination on varying levels.
+As I often share during anti racism training and unconscious bias training sessions, I do not wake up in the morning, look at my skin, and think, “Oh yes, I am still Black.”
+I simply think of myself as a person.
+However, when I leave my home, I am frequently reminded of my skin colour.
+This can happen when I search for makeup that matches my complexion, when plasters do not come in my skin tone, or when I am ‘othered’ by someone who treats me with suspicion or fear for no apparent reason.

 “Ordinary rudeness happens randomly, unpredictably without any pattern or regularity.
 But microaggressions happen to certain people again, and again and again.”